amirouche/arew-scheme/manual/user/README.md

    but do not contain the word `privateer`.
 Such query terms are called negative query terms.

-4. If `,latest` appears in the query, instead of sorting by relevance, hits will be sorted according to the time they were indexed for the first time.
+4. When `,latest` appears in the query, instead of sorting by relevance, hits will be sorted according to the time they were indexed for the first time.
 It allows to retrieve new or recent documents.

 5. Up to three exclamation marks can appear in a query.
 The more exclamation marks they are the more Babelia will consider words